zwang695/alexa-skills-list/skills/B01DKRR77I/README.md

 * *Alexa, ask Devito for a fact*

-This is a basic app that will give you some facts about IPRO and what the company does.
-Soon you will be able to query the Pellucid database, and know for example which hospital has the highest Sepsis mortality rate.
+This is a basic app that will give you some facts about DeVito and what he does at IPRO.
+Experimental app which will evolve to allow Alexa to get information from IPRO's Pellucid database.
+Alexa will be able to tell you, for example, which hospital has the highest Sepsis mortality rate.

 ***